Prajakta-102/-AI-Powered-Resume-Screener-Smart-SVM-Based-Talent-Filter-/README.md

 SVM Model Building: Use Support Vector Machine for multi-class classification of resumes.

-Model Evaluation: Evaluate using accuracy, precision, recall, F1-score, and confusion matrix.
+Model Evaluation: Evaluate using accuracy, precision, recall, F1-score, and confusion matrix.0000

 Model Tuning: Use GridSearchCV to find the best hyperparameters for improved performance.